vanton/saved/filenames-in-shell.md

 ( find . -type f | xargs cat ) > ../collection # WRONG
 ```

 Wrong.
-By default, xargs’ input is parsed, so space characters (as well as newlines) separate arguments, and the backslash, apostrophe, double-quote, and ampersand characters are used for quoting.
+By default, `xargs`’ input is parsed, so space characters (as well as newlines) separate arguments, and the backslash, apostrophe, double-quote, and ampersand characters are used for quoting.
 According to the [POSIX standard], you have to include the option `-E ""` or underscore may have a special meaning too.
-Note that many of the examples in the [POSIX standard] xargs section are wrong; pathnames with spaces, newlines, or many other characters will cause many of the examples to fail.
+Note that many of the examples in the [POSIX standard] `xargs` section are wrong; pathnames with spaces, newlines, or many other characters will cause many of the examples to fail.

 ---